 8. Rajasthani Kadhi

 There is diversity in Indian Kadhi, each having its distinct flavor and texture.
-The Rajasthani Kadhi is generally made from gram flour dumplings (besan pakodis).
-They have a spicy taste and are combined with tangy yogurt sauce.
+Generally, people make Rajasthani kadhi from gram-flour dumplings (besan pakodis).
+The dumplings have a spicy taste, and people combine them with a tangy yoghurt sauce.

 Rajasthan Kadhi

-Restaurants in Jaipur and Udaipur serve the best and authentic Rajasthani Kadhi.
+Restaurants in Jaipur and Udaipur serve the best and most authentic Rajasthani kadhi.

 9. Mohan Maas

 Mohan Maas is a meat dish and a royal cuisine of Rajasthan.
-The meat is stuffed with dry fruits and spices and cooked in milk as well as cream.
-It is finally garnished with cinnamon and cardamon.
+Dry fruits and spices stuff the meat, and it simmers in milk and cream.
+Finally, garnish it with cinnamon and cardamom.

 Mohan Maas

 Mohan Maas stands apart from Laal Maas with its white gravy, mild flavor, and delicious creamy taste.
-It complements well with a portion of rice and Paratha.
+It pairs well with a portion of rice and paratha.

-Mohan Maas can be eaten in any of the Udaipur’s authentic restaurants serving it
+You can eat Mohan Maas in any of Udaipur’s authentic restaurants serving it.

 10. Kachori

 Kachori is a fried pastry that can be found anywhere in India.
 However, there are several varieties of Kachori prepared in Rajasthani style.
-The best ones include pyaaz ki kachori which is savory and Mawa kachori which is sweet.
+The best ones include pyaaz ki kachori, which is savoury, and mawa kachori, which is sweet.

 Pyaaz Ki Kachori

-Pyaaz kachori is stuffed with onion, potatoes, spices and served hot with sweet and sour tamarind sauce.
+The onion kachori stuffs onions, potatoes, and spices and serves hot with sweet and sour tamarind sauce.
 The Mawa kachori uses ingredients such as dried fruits and khoya soaked in sugar syrup.
 These kachoris make up for a lip-smacking item for morning breakfast.

-The best kachoris, whether savory or sweet are found in Jodhpur.
+The best kachoris, whether savoury or sweet you can experience in Jodhpur.

-Don’t miss out on these authentic cuisines of Rajasthan that are bound to mesmerize you with their flavorful taste.
-In this pan India food tour specially curated by Wild Voyager, you can taste some of the most authentic Rajasthani dishes amongst others.
+These authentic foods of Rajasthan, bound to mesmerise you with their flavorful taste.
+In this pan-India food tour specially curated by Wild Voyager, you can taste some of the most authentic Rajasthani dishes, among others.

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.